 Such was the public interest in Diana, that photographs of her and her boyfriend on holiday together were selling at amazingly inflated prices.
 Cameramen jostled with each other to obtain the best shot.
 The couple were besieged by the notorious paparazzi in the Paris Ritz Hotel, owned by Dodi's wealthy father, during the last stage of their holiday, a planned romantic weekend in Paris.

-Dr. Frederic Mailliez, who was travelling home by the opposite carriageway of the tunnel at 12.24 a.m., pulled over, reached for his emergency bag and ran across to help tend to the victims.
-Dodi Fayed and Henri Paul were clearly dead, Trevor Rhys-Jones, seated in the front passenger seat, was alive but had suffered shocking facial lacerations.
-The Princess was seated on the floor in the rear of the vehicle, with her back to the drivers seat, her right arm, which was clearly dislocated, bent awkwardly behind her.
+Dr Frederic Mailliez, who was travelling home by the opposite carriageway of the tunnel at 12.24 a.m., pulled over, reached for his emergency bag and ran across to help tend to the victims.
+Dodi Fayed and Henri Paul were, unfortunately, dead, Trevor Rhys-Jones, seated in the front passenger seat, was alive but had suffered shocking facial lacerations.
+The Princess was seated on the floor in the rear of the vehicle, with her back to the driver's seat, her right arm, which was dislocated, bent awkwardly behind her.

 After the playing of a passage from Verdi's Requiem, a favourite of Diana, Elton John played his new rendition of Candle in the Wind, rewritten for the Princess.
 Her brother, Earl Spencer read his tribute to his sister in a voice cracked with emotion, it was greeted by rounds of applause from the crowds gathered outside, which reverberated into the Abbey itself, an audible censure of the Windsors.